-The Asian-European fusion cuisine is elaborate and sounds great: starters such as sashimi of kobe meat with lime jelly and enoki mushrooms; mains like Damai bouillabaise or the Balinese classic Babi Guling (suckling pig).
-There's a separate vegetarian menu too, incorporating plenty of farm produce.
-Great care is taken with the presentation: - expect fancy plates, artistic swirls of jus or coulis and imaginative caramel and wafer constructions.
-Vegetarian menus are available and almost any dietary request is catered for.
+The Balinese-European fusion cuisine is elaborate and sounds great: starters such as sashimi of kobe meat with lime jelly and enoki mushrooms; mains like Damai bouillabaise or the Balinese classic Babi Guling (suckling pig).
+There's a separate vegetarian menu too, incorporating plenty of farm produce, and almost any dietary request is catered for.
+Great care is taken with the presentation - expect fancy plates, artistic swirls of jus or coulis and imaginative caramel and wafer constructions.

 Tasty breakfasts and panoramic views from the first-floor restaurant are a wonderful way to start the day.
-A Continental breakfast is included in the room rate and includes freshly baked bread, Danish pastries, hot croissants, homemade jams, fresh fruits and seasonal tropical juice.
-A la carte dishes such as banana pancakes and porridge are available at extra cost, and you can order picnics for any trips you go on.
+A continental breakfast is included in the room rate and includes freshly baked bread, Danish pastries, hot croissants, homemade jams, fresh fruits and seasonal tropical juice.
+A la carte dishes such as banana pancakes and porridge are available at an extra cost, and you can order picnics for any trips you go on.

-Most guests dine at the hotel at night, but there are a couple of bars in town you might want to try, such as GigiZ and Poco Bar.
-Jasmin’s Kitchen is also popular and serves simple Thai food.
+Most guests dine at the hotel at night, but there are a couple of bars and plenty of restaurants to choose from in town.

 - Kids' meals